anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 - Alpha (learning date) decay is added to prevent overfitting and reduce the chance of catastrophic forgetting as training continues
 - An epsilon greedy policy to give a chance to explore has been added
-- Improved performance by adding functions to reduce the number of moves in memory for updating the Q-table, and to update the Q-table and end the episode if the maximum score is reached (default 10,000,000)
+- Improved performance by adding functions to reduce the number of moves in memory for updating the Q-table, and to update the Q-table and end the episode if the maximum score is reached (default 10 million)

 [flappy_rl.py](flappy_rl.py)
 - Removed sounds, welcome animation, and game over screen to improve performance